Stone Skipping Black Holes in Ultralight Dark Matter Solitons: A semi-analytic resonance model

 \section{A semi-analytic resonance model}

 We now develop a semi-analytic model of stone skipping.
-In this picture, the time-dependent gravitational field induced by the evolution of the dipole excitation is as an external driving force while the dynamical friction experienced by a black hole provides dissipation.
+In this picture, the time-dependent gravitational field induced by the evolution of the dipole excitation is an external driving force while the dynamical friction experienced by a black hole provides dissipation.
+The parameter $\epsilon$ denotes the amplitude of the selected excited mode, $\Phi_{1m}(r)$ denotes the corresponding dipole contribution to the gravitational potential, and $\gamma_r$ and $\gamma_\phi$ are phenomenological damping rates for the radial and azimuthal components of the reduced drag.
+The quantities $\Omega_0$ and $\kappa$ are, respectively, the circular-orbit and epicyclic frequencies at the reference radius $r_0$, while $\Gamma$ below is the standard oscillator damping parameter.
+The derivation assumes a near-circular orbit, a small dipole perturbation, and weak enough damping for a resonance window to be meaningful.

 Concretely, we write the equations of motion for a black hole confined to a two-dimensional plane in a background consisting of the soliton plus a single excited mode of amplitude $\epsilon$, and include the effective dynamical-friction prescription (Eq.~\eqref{eq:df}).
 In polar coordinates, the dynamical friction is taken to be proportional to two damping coefficients, $\gamma_r$ and $\gamma_\phi$, for the radial and azimuthal components, respectively.
 We then expand the equations about a circular orbit,